-a) Consider the case of Romeo.
-Romeo is engaged and the wedding is set for this coming Saturday.
-On Thursday Romeo and Barnabas study together.
+- a) Consider the case of "Steve" (a fictitious name).
+Steve is engaged and the wedding is set for this coming Saturday.
+On Thursday Steve and I study.
 He becomes convinced to obey the gospel and become a Christian.
-Shall Barnabas refuse to baptize Romeo until he promises not to marry his unbelieving fiancé on Saturday?
-Shall Barnabas go ahead with the baptism and after the baptism "spring it" on Romeo that he cannot marry his unbelieving finance on Saturday?
-How much pressure should Barnabas put on Romeo to "encourage" him not to "sin" by marrying an unbeliever?
-Or shall Barnabas simply baptize Romeo and, when the opportunity presents itself, later study with his newly acquired wife?
-This last option seems to be the wise option.

-- b) Next, consider the case of Ken and Barbie.
-Ken and Barbie have been living together for over five years and have two small children.
-Apollos studies with Ken and he becomes convinced to obey the gospel, but Apollos explains to Ken he cannot live out of wedlock with Barbie any longer.
-Barbie is not convinced to obey, but she is willing to marry Ken for, after all, she loves him and they have two children together.
-Ken and Barbie agree to marry, but they want Apollos to help them get married.
-Shall Apollos refuse to baptize Ken until he promises not to marry Barbie?
-Shall he condemn them for living together outside of wedlock, but not assist them in doing what is right and becoming married?
-Shall Apollos baptize Ken, help him rectify his living arrangement and then condemn him for marrying an unbeliever?
-Or shall Apollos baptize Ken, help him rectify his living arrangement and then, as opportunity presents itself, study more with Barbie in hopes that she will obey the gospel too?
-This last option seems to be the correct course of action. - c) Finally, consider the case of Ricky and Lucy.
-Lucy is a true convert someone described as "circumcised in heart" a spiritual Israelite in the truest sense of the word (cf. Rom 2:28-29; 9:6).
-Ricky was reared "in the church" which means he went with his parents to services all his life and was baptized, but he doesn't seem to be dedicated.
+Shall I refuse to baptize Steve until he promises not to marry his unbelieving fiancé on Saturday?
+If he will not make this promise, shall I simply refuse to baptize him?
+Shall I go ahead with the baptism and after the baptism "spring it" on Steve that he cannot marry his unbelieving fiancé on Saturday?
+How much pressure should I put on him to "encourage" him not to "sin" by marrying an unbeliever?
+Or shall I simply baptize Steve and, when the opportunity presents itself, later study with his newly acquired wife?
+This last option seems to be the wise option. - b) Next, consider the case of "Paul" and "Tina" (fictitious names).
+Paul and Tina have been living together for over five years and have two small children.
+I study with Paul and he becomes convinced to obey the gospel, but I explain that he cannot live out of wedlock with Tina any longer.
+Tina is not convinced to obey, but she is willing to marry Paul for, after all, she loves him and they have two children together.
+Paul and Tina agree to marry, but they want me to help them get married.
+Shall I refuse to baptize Paul until he promises not to marry Tina?
+Shall I condemn them for living together outside of wedlock, but not assist them in doing what is right and becoming married?
+Shall I baptize Paul, help him rectify his living arrangement and then condemn him for marrying an unbeliever?
+Or shall I baptize Paul, help him rectify his living arrangement and then, as opportunity presents itself, study more with Tina in hopes that she will obey the gospel too?
+This last option seems to be the correct course of action. - c) Finally, consider the case of "Frank" and "Melissa" (fictitious names).
+Melissa is a true convert someone described as "circumcised in heart" a spiritual Israelite in the truest sense of the word (see Rom 2:28-29; 9:6).
+Frank was reared "in the church" - which means he went with his parents to services all his life and was baptized, but he doesn't seem to be dedicated.
 He has all appearance of being "uncircumcised in heart."
-If Lucy marries Ricky, did a believer just marry an unbeliever in actuality?
-If Ricky is truly an unconverted person, will he not influence Lucy in the same way as if she had married a man who had no Christian background at all?
-Shall brethren now begin taking the position it is a "sin" to marry someone in the church who is not truly converted?
-How far will brethren go with this reasoning?
+If Melissa marries Frank, did a believer just marry an unbeliever in actuality?
+If Frank is truly an unconverted person, will he not influence Melissa in the same way as if she had married a man who had no Christian background at all?
+Shall we now begin taking the position that it is a "sin" to marry someone in the church who is not truly converted?
+How far will we go with this reasoning?
 What tests must be passed before one can marry without "sin"?

-The point of these three cases is to demonstrate that "wise" and "unwise" are the issues involved in Christians marrying unbelievers - not the issues of "right" and "wrong."
-When brethren make the broad, sweeping statement it is a "sin" for a Christian to marry an unbeliever, the following questions arise:
+The point of these three cases is to demonstrate that "wise" and "unwise" are the issues involved in Christians marrying unbelievers - not the issue of "right" and "wrong."
+When brethren make broad, sweeping statements that it is a "sin" for a Christian to marry an unbeliever, the following questions arise: